-Many consider Germany's Rothenburg to be the best-preserved medieval town in Europe.
-Many also consider it a horrible tourist trap.
-Everyone in the town makes their living off tourism.
-The place is stampeded midday with visiting tour groups.
-The town even created its own traditional pastry — the Schneeball (or snowball) to compliment all the faux traditional Christmas ornaments it sells.
+Many consider Germany's Rothenburg ob der Tauber to be the best-preserved medieval town in Europe...and many also consider it a horrible tourist trap.
+It's true that everyone in the town makes their living off tourism, and the storybook streets are indeed stampeded midday with visiting tour groups.
+The town even created its own "traditional" pastry — the Schneeball (snowball) — to complement all the faux traditional Christmas ornaments it sells.
 Yet when I pass through its medieval gates, I feel like a kid who just got a three-day pass for all the rides at Disneyland.
-I love Rothenburg and I've long wondered why.
+I love Rothenburg, but I've long wondered why, exactly.

 Perhaps it's because medieval life comes alive in its cobbled alleys.
 The ramparts are intact — complete with arrow slits.
-The fish tanks next to the water fountains still evoke the days when marauding armies would besiege the town, and the townspeople would survive on the grain in its lofts and the trout in its tanks.
-The night watchman stokes his lamp and walks wide-eyed tourists through the back lanes telling stories of hot oil and great plagues.
+Half-timbered buildings show old-time lofts with warehouse doors and pulleys on top for hoisting (the lofts were once filled with a year's supply of grain so the town could survive any siege).
+The Night Watchman stokes his lamp and walks wide-eyed tourists through the back lanes telling stories of hot oil and great plagues.
 The monastery garden still has its medicinal herbs.
-And the crime and punishment museum shows graphically how people were disciplined back when life was nasty, brutish, and short.
+And the Medieval Crime and Punishment Museum shows graphically how people were disciplined back when life was nasty, brutish, and short.

-On a recent visit, I finally realized why I like Rothenburg so much.
-In spite of its schneeballs, obnoxious tour groups, and Christmas trinkets, it is a community of real characters.
+On one visit, I finally realized why I like Rothenburg so much.
+In spite of its Schneeballen, constant tour groups, and Christmas trinkets, it is a community of real characters.
 And a small enough community where all the characters know each other.

-Norry — the man whose guesthouse was so creepy and whose moustache was so droopy that I had to sing the Addams' Family theme song with each visit — invented a cross between a trombone and a saxophone that he calls a Norryphone.
+Norry — the man whose guesthouse was so old and moustache so droopy that the Addams' Family theme song would get stuck in my head with each visit — invented a cross between a trombone and a saxophone that he calls a Norryphone.
 Now with each visit I boogie on his honky-tonk piano while Norry improvises.

-Marie-Therese sells kitschy German knick-knacks so enthusiastically that when she takes me home for dinner, her house feels like the innards of a cuckoo clock — and it doesn't surprise me.
-Reno the Italian married into the town and runs a great little hotel-restaurant.
-For a generation his daughter, Henni, has caused travelers to dream in German.
-Spry Klaus who runs a B&B above his grocery store takes travelers jogging with him each evening at 7:30.
-Every time I walk under her house, I still remember the old woman who lived in the wall who loved showing off her WWII bullet wound.
+Spry Klaus, who runs a B&B above his grocery store, used to take travelers jogging with him each evening.
+Marie-Therese sold kitschy German knick-knacks so enthusiastically that when she took me to her house for dinner, I felt like I'd entered the innards of a cuckoo clock.
+Every time I walk under her house, I remember the old woman who lived in the wall who loved showing off her WWII bullet wound.
 She's gone now.

-I told Henni of a wonderful new hotel I found run by Herr Baumann.
-I tell her he reminds me of the Wizard of Oz enjoying a relaxed retirement.
-She concurs and marvels at how I am able to uncover the characters of the town.
+I told Mario of a wonderful hotel I'd just found, run by a man who reminds me of the Wizard of Oz enjoying a relaxed retirement.
+He concurred and marveled at how I am able to uncover the characters of the town.

 I marvel at — in Rothenburg — how easy that is.
 As a guidebook writer, my challenge is to help travelers connect with real people.
 As I get to return year after year, it's easier for me.
 For travelers, the challenge is to find places where you can be a part of a quirky yet lovable community…if only for a short visit.
 Rothenberg is a good place to start.